EBISPOT/EJP-Ontology/README.md

 # EJP-Ontology model for Semantic data model descriptor for Rare Diseases central registry / catalog

+This repository (will) contain(s) the recommended schema components ("blocks") for use in EJP- Rare disease catalog registry metadata.

 _To create a describable central catalogue of registries, biobanks, research infrastructure etc that have Interoperable datale (the 'I' in FAIR)._

 An ontological model for describing resources for  Rare Diseases central registry including registries, biobanks, research infrastructures, genomes-phenome repositories, method standards, etc.